liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/08-openam-authentication.markdown

 contains a multitude of different authentication schemes against different repositories of identities.

-In order for OpenAM to work, **all applications that require SSO must be in the same web domain**.
+Note that OpenAM relies on cookie sharing between applications.
+Thus, in order for OpenAM to work, **all applications that require SSO must be in the same web domain**.
+It is recommended that you also add the following property if you have enabled HTTPOnly cookies due to the way some web containers (like Apache Tomcat™) parse cookies that contain special characters:
+`com.iplanet.am.cookie.encode=true`

 You can set up OpenAM on the same or different server as @product@, so it can be necessary to change hostnames and context of OpenAM.